FeatureBaseDB/featurebase/docs/getting-started.md

 ```
 stargazer = repository.field("stargazer", time_quantum=pilosa.TimeQuantum.YEAR_MONTH_DAY)
 ```
-Since our data contains time stamps which represent the time users starred repos, we set the field type to `time` using `time_quantum`.
+Since our data contains time stamps which represent the time users starred repos, we establish the time aspect by using `time_quantum`.
 Time quantum is the resolution of the time we want to use, and we set it to `YEAR_MONTH-DAY` for `stargazer`.

 Next up is the `language` field, which will contain IDs for programming languages:
 ```
 language = repository.field("language")
 ```
+The `language` field is a `set` field, but since the defualt field is `set`, we didn't need to specify any options.

 Your `StarTrace.py` file should look like:
 ```
 from __future__ import print_function